dahlia/fedify/docs/manual/context.md

 which is authenticated as the actor with a handle of `john`.
 If the `actor` allows `john` to see the following collection, the `getFollowing()` method returns the following collection.

+> [!TIP]
+> Inside a personal inbox listener, the `Context.documentLoader` property is
+> automatically set to an authenticated `DocumentLoader` object that is
+> identified by the inbox owner's key.
+So you don't need to call the
+> `Context.getDocumentLoader()` method in the personal inbox listener,
+> but just passing the `Context` object to dereferencing accessors is enough.
+>
+> See the [*`Context.documentLoader` on an inbox listener*
+> section](./inbox.md#context.documentloader-on-an-inbox-listener) for details.